metacpan/metacpan-cpan-extracted/distros/W/Wireguard-WGmeta/README.md

 Endpoint = wg.example.com
 ```

-Development of this project is sponsored by [OETIKER+PARTNER AG](https://oetiker.ch)
+Initial development of this project is sponsored by [OETIKER+PARTNER AG](https://oetiker.ch)